-a.
-Either party may appeal from a determination of responsibility or from the College's dismissal of a Formal Complaint or any allegations therein, on the following bases: procedural irregularity that affected the outcome of the matter, newly discovered evidence that could affect the outcome of the matter, or Title IX personnel had a conflict of interest or bias that affected the outcome of the matter.

-b.
-The appeal with be filed with the President within 10 days of notice of the decision being appealed.
+- a.
+Either party may appeal from a determination of responsibility or from the University's dismissal of a Formal Complaint or any allegations therein, on the following bases: procedural irregularity that affected the outcome of the matter, newly discovered evidence that could affect the outcome of the matter, or Title IX personnel had a conflict of interest or bias that affected the outcome of the matter. - b.
+The appeal with be filed with the Senior Vice President of Administration and Finance within 10 days of notice of the decision being appealed.